ToxicMushroom/magisk_for_arch/README.md

 # Troubleshoot

-If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.
+  - If you got stuck on "unpacking boot image", use the magisk_canary.sh instead.
-If this not fix the issue, try to install the last unzip from this repo using  -->> sudo dpkg -i unzip_xxx.deb.
+  - If this not fix the issue, try to install the last unzip from this repo using  -->> sudo dpkg -i unzip_xxx.deb.
+(64 bit packages)
-Tested on ubuntu (20.04, 21.10, 22.04) and debian 11 64 bit.

 # Credits